-There are two basic types of porch roofs:
+There are 3 basic types of porch roofs:

 - 1. Shed roof The trusses are perpendicular to and hang off the front or back of the house.
 The truss tails sit on top of a beam which runs parallel to the house.
 Shed roof trusses do not have an energy heel. - Gable roof The trusses run parallel to the front or back of the house.
 Gable roof trusses which continues the house roof line out over the porch will have an energy heel.
-Those trusses which do not align to the house trusses will not have an energy heel.
+Those trusses which do not align to the house trusses will not have an energy heel. - 3.
+Extended roof-The house trusses will extend out over the porch.
+All house trusses have an energy heel.